Fraunhofer-IESE/Daccord/README.md

 # Daccord

-Daccord is a ...
+In the collaborative project “D'accord - Adaptive data protection cockpits in digital ecosystems”, innovative concepts and tools were developed that enable companies to achieve a higher level of legal compliance when processing personal data, both internally and across companies.
+The focus is on a so-called data protection cockpit.
+This software solution acts as a central point of contact for data subjects who want to find out how their personal data is used.
+This creates transparency and trust.
+On the other hand, data subjects can use the data protection cockpit to actively influence the use of their personal data and exercise their data subject rights.

-Repository organization:
+## Repository organization

-- The docs folders contains the complete documentation for the framework.
+- The **docs** folders contains the project documentation.
 Its content is published at https://fraunhofer-iese.github.io/Daccord/
-- The src folders contains an example implementation
+- The **src** folders contains demonstrator code.

 ## Docs